DeadSquirrel01/carliv_touch_recovery_new/README.md

 - for the graphical interface
 - `TARGET_RECOVERY_PIXEL_FORMAT`

-- for mass storage if your phone has an external sdcard, to connect it to PC (this one can be specified in fstab too)
+- for mass storage if your phone has an external sdcard, to connect it to PC (this one can be specified in fstab too) - and it has to be without any quotes or slashes
+- `TARGET_USE_CUSTOM_LUN_FILE_PATH := /sys/devices/platform/mt_usb/musb-hdrc.0.auto/gadget/lun%d/file`

+- for LCD backlight lights - and it has to be without any quotes or slashes
+- `TARGET_RECOVERY_LCD_BACKLIGHT_PATH := /sys/class/leds/lcd-backlight/brightness`

+- for vibrator feature - and it has to be without any quotes or slashes
-- `TARGET_USE_CUSTOM_LUN_FILE_PATH`
+- `VIBRATOR_TIMEOUT_FILE := /sys/devices/virtual/timed_output/vibrator/enable`

 - with link to a valid recovery.fstab version 2 (it may work without it but it is better to be here)
 - `TARGET_RECOVERY_FSTAB`

 - for a better readability adapted to your screen (check the minui folder for more fonts)
 - `BOARD_USE_CUSTOM_RECOVERY_FONT`

+NOTE: above are just some examples and you have to use your device specific values or links.

 Carliv Touch Recovery specific flags:
 - if you have the recovery on recovery-carliv folder under bootable directory in cm-13 source use this next flag.